eclipse-hono/hono/site/content/getting-started.md

 ## Using Command & Control

 Since Hono 0.6 the first implementation of Command & Control is available.
-A fully working example can be found in the [Command & Control Userguide]({{< relref "user-guide/command-and-control.md" >}}).
+Please refer to the [Command & Control user guide]({{< relref "user-guide/command-and-control.md" >}}) for a walk-through example.